 VASSAL is updated regularly with improvements, bug fixes, and other updates.
 New updates are made available for download at vassalengine.org.
-You can determine if there is an update available by clicking Help > Check for Updates.
+You can determine if there is an update available by clicking Help I Check for Updates.

 VASSAL also automatically checks for application updates if the last check was more than 10 days ago.
+If a new version of the application is available, VASSAL will notify you when you connect.